vaidehijoshi4/Projects/README.md

 ## Projects / Experimentations
 #### This repository belongs to Vaidehi Joshi (Masters in ECE @ Carnegie Mellon University) | vaidehij@andrew.cmu.edu

+#### The contents of the repository are as follows:

+##### 1. STEALTH (Stereo Analysis from Low texture Thermal Images)
-1) STEALTH :  Public repository for the Final project of the course Introduction to Deep Learning (11-785).
+This is the final project for the course Introduction to Deep Learning (11-785).
+This submodule will direct to the repository of the project.
-              This project is about Stereo Analysis using Low Texture Thermal Images.
-Many neural network architectures were implemented for the stereo disparity                 estimation in Thermal/IR images.
-Thermal images are robust to fog, ambient illumination and glare due to incoming car headlights.
-Hence using IR                     images over RGB images in an autonomous driving setting proves to be helpful in such scenarios.
-Here we tested many architectures out of which, a                   modified Pyramidal Stereo Matching (PSM) Network with a super resolution block and Contrast Limited Adaptive histogram equalization preprocessing                   proved to be the most effective on the CATS IR image dataset.
-A brief explanation and necessary code can be found in the repository.
+We experimented with various neural network architectures to estimate Stereo disparity for an Autonomous driving setting based on IR images; out of all the architectures implemented, a modified Pyramidal Stereo Matching Network (PSMNet) along with a super resolution block and Contrast Limited Adaptive Histogram equalization preprocessing, proved to be the most effective.
+More details about the implementation and the code can be found on the project repository.